Learn Mandarin Chinese: 5 Best Ways to Study Chinese

 These audio courses have been the backbone of my study and I think they are a great way to learn how to speak and get the tones intuitively.

 Format: The Pimsleur method uses a unique immersion in conversation, repetition and a quiz format to teach.
 Paul Pimsleur devised a language learning method which is all auditory.
-Especially with a tonal language, it is very important for a beginner to listen and practice trying to imitate the sounds over and over.
+Especially with a tonal language, a beginner needs to listen and practice trying to imitate the sounds over and over.
 The tapes are designed to focus on developing the ability to hear the sounds and to repeat the tones without having to think about them.

 How the lessons work: Each lesson is 30 minutes long and consists of an English speaker saying words and phrases which are then spoken by a native speaker.
 There are pauses along the way for you to try to repeat the words and phrases.
 After a word or phrase has been repeated a few times there is a pause after the English speaker so that you can try to remember and repeat it.